dallasmeyer/Wildfire-Detector-AdHoc-IoT-RaspberryPi/README.md

 My contribution:
 Pair programming, troubleshooted getting the SQL server commands to work via Python.
 Added front-end wildfire color/warnings, along with other HTML front-end edits after website has been created.
 Modified the code to work with my partner's file-data-reader class, where instead of polling data, we read example pre-written data.

+Also created an overall wildfire percent page for part 4.

 ## Part 2-3 Reading sensors on website
-Lab 3, but with data being stored on a SQL server and read on webite
+Lab 3, but with data readings & plots being stored on a SQL server and read on webite

 ## Part 4 Wild Fire
 Part 2-3, but with wildfire aspect of the lab (eg. warnings, color-coding) implemented.